Lobsang Rampa

-Lobsang Rampa was the pen name of Cyril Henry Hoskin (8 April 1910 – 25 January 1981), an author who wrote books with paranormal and occult themes.
+Lobsang Rampa was the pen name of Cyril Henry Hoskin (8 April 1910 – 25 January 1981), an English author who wrote books with paranormal and occult themes.
 His best known work is The Third Eye, published in Britain in 1956.

-Following the publication of the book, newspapers reported that Rampa had been born Cyril Henry Hoskin, and was a plumber from Plympton in Devon who claimed that his body hosted the spirit of a Tibetan lama going by the name of Tuesday Lobsang Rampa, who is purported to have authored the books.
+Following the publication of the book, newspapers reported that Rampa had been born Cyril Henry Hoskin, and was a surgical fitter, the son of a plumber from Plympton in Devon, who claimed that his body hosted the spirit of a Tibetan lama going by the name of Tuesday Lobsang Rampa, who is purported to have authored the books.
 The name Tuesday relates to a claim in The Third Eye that Tibetans are named after the day of the week on which they were born.

+T. Lobsang Rampa And Other Characters of Questionable Faith (2025), by R. B. Russell, is the first full-length biography of Rampa.

 The Third Eye

 Rampa's book The Third Eye was published in November 1956 in the United Kingdom.
 The book purported to relate Rampa's experiences while growing up in Chakpori Lamasery, Chokpori, Tibet, after being sent there at the age of seven.
 The title of the book is derived from an operation, similar to trepanation, that Rampa claimed he had undergone, in which a small hole was drilled into his forehead to arouse the third eye and enhance powers of clairvoyance.
 The book describes the operation as follows:

 During the story, Rampa sees yetis and eventually encounters a mummified body of himself from an earlier incarnation.
 He also takes part in an initiation ceremony in which he learns that during its early history the Earth was struck by another planet, causing Tibet to become the mountain kingdom that it is today.

-The manuscript of The Third Eye had been turned down by several leading British publishers before being accepted by Secker and Warburg for an advance of £800 (£ today).
-Fredric Warburg of Secker and Warburg had met the book's author, who at the time appeared in the guise of "Doctor Carl Kuon Suo".
+The manuscript of The Third Eye had been turned down by several leading British publishers before being accepted by Secker & Warburg for an advance of £800 (£ today).
+Fredric Warburg of Secker & Warburg had met the book's author, who at the time appeared in the guise of "Doctor Carl Kuon Suo".
 Intrigued by the writer's personality, Warburg sent the manuscript to a number of scholars, several of whom expressed doubts about its authenticity.
 Nevertheless, the book was published in November 1956 and soon became a global bestseller.
 The Times Literary Supplement said of the book: "It came near to being a work of art."